Predictive Process Model Monitoring using Recurrent Neural Networks: Related work and motivation

+There exist many approaches which are capable of predicting these objectives.
 One of the earlier works on predictive process mining introduced an approach based on abstractions to obtain finite state machines of a varying complexity which can be used to predict remaining time \cite{DBLP:journals/is/AalstSS11}.
 In a related approach, \cite{DBLP:journals/kais/LakshmananSDUK15} create Markov models to predict the next-in-sequence activity in various choice splits in process models. \cite{DBLP:journals/misq/BreukerMDB16} use grammatical inference to create a probabilistic model on past behaviour to predict next-in-sequence activities.
 The work of \cite{DBLP:journals/dss/EvermannRF17,DBLP:conf/ssci/NavarinVPS17} and \cite{DBLP:conf/caise/TaxVRD17} investigated the usefulness of LSTM neural network architectures for predicting next-in-sequence activities, and the remaining execution time based on recurrent neural networks.
-The introduction of neural networks caused a leap in predictive performance.
-The effectiveness of deep neural networks was researched by \cite{DBLP:conf/wecwis/MehdiyevEF17} to predict the next-in-sequence activity using auto-encoder/decoder networks.
-Recently, \cite{lin2019mm} introduced extra activity attribute information to improve prediction which allows not only to predict the next-in-sequence activity, but also its data attributes such as, e.g., the loan amount of a loan offer activity or the resource executing the activity, using encoder-decoder LSTMs. \cite{DBLP:conf/icpm/Pasquadibisceglie19} represent traces as images by converting them into a set of prefixes and employ convolutional neural networks to predict next-in-sequence activities.
+The introduction of neural networks caused a leap in predictive performance \cite{rama2021deep}.
+It also enables left-in-trace prediction which goes beyond predicting just the next activity \cite{DBLP:conf/bpm/0001DR19}.
+The effectiveness of deep neural networks was researched by \cite{DBLP:conf/wecwis/MehdiyevEF17} to predict the next-in-sequence activity using auto-encoder/decoder networks. \cite{lin2019mm} introduces extra activity attribute information to improve prediction which allows not only to predict the next-in-sequence activity, but also its data attributes such as, e.g., the loan amount of a loan offer activity or the resource executing the activity, using encoder-decoder LSTMs. \cite{DBLP:conf/icpm/Pasquadibisceglie19,pasquadibisceglie2020predictive} represent traces as images by converting them into a set of prefixes and employ convolutional neural networks to predict next-in-sequence activities.
 An embedding approach for activities, traces, and process models has been proposed by \cite{DBLP:conf/bpm/KoninckBW18} based on random walks to discover the relationship of activities in a process.
-These are not used towards predictive analysis, however, could also provide synergies with the embeddings generated by the convolutional layer of the LSTMs.